 NRC YouTube Channel

-The NRC Flickr Gallery enables the NRC to share new and historical photos and graphics to raise awareness of the agency’s activities.
-It allows the public to easily browse, view, and download images.
-Among the benefits is the ability to “tag” a photo.
-Tags are keywords associated with each image that makes it much easier to search for images.
-Flickr also allows us to organize NRC photos into sets, which can then be viewed as a slideshow.
-These sets are a group of photos, which are categorized under a single heading –such as operating power reactors.
-Flickr also has an RSS Feed option that can notify you whenever a new photo is uploaded.
+The NRC Flickr Photostream enables us to share new and historical photos and graphics to raise awareness of the agency’s activities.
+It allows the public to easily browse, view and download images.
+With Flickr, we can organize NRC photos into albums, which can then be viewed as a slideshow.
+These albums are a group of photos categorized under a single heading –such as operating power reactors.
+Flickr has an RSS Feed option that can notify subscribers when we upload new photos or graphics.

 NRC RSS Feeds